Learn From Each Test and Improve on Everything as You Go Along

 Keep doing it.

-A that works today really well based on the testing you did as you created it may start to flatten and stop producing as much.
+A landing page that works today really well based on the testing you did as you created it may start to flatten and stop producing as much.
 If you’re not paying attention, you may not pick up on it fast enough to avoid losing money.
-But, if you plan for checking up on your performance regularly, you can catch them the moment they start dropping off, which is an excellent time to start testing some changes that might bring your success rate back up.
+But, if you plan for checking up on your landing page performance regularly, you can catch them the moment they start dropping off, which is an excellent time to start testing some changes that might bring your success rate back up.

 Imagine if Dove, the company that creates soap and lotions was still marketing to their audience the same way they did 20 years ago?
 Would they maintain any type of market share?
 Probably not.